Homeschool History With YouTube

 Liberty’s Kids– Animated historical fiction series covering the American Revolution. (elementary & middle school)

-Mark Felton Productions– Military history with a focus on WWII and the Cold War. (middle school to adult)
+Mark Felton Productions– Military history with a focus on World War II and the Cold War. (middle school to adult)

 Modern History TV– Series that investigates what life was really like in the past. (middle school to adult)

-Mr. Bett’s Class– Humors videos cover a variety of history and social studies topics. (elementary to high school)
+Mr. Bett’s Class– Humorous videos cover a variety of topics related to history and social studies. (elementary to high school)

 Mr. Nicky’s World History Songs– Musical parodies that teach history. (all ages)